 SMART TRADE – based on the diamond or CSO model where buyers (termed sightholders) are each presented with a few parcels of mixed types and qualities of product at a given a price in a separate room at the same time.
 The sightholder then can either buy one or more of the parcels he has been presented with on a ‘take it or leave it’ basis.
 There is no negotiation.

 This system has worked very well for De Beers for over a century but has run into problems with US anti-trust law and being associated with ‘blood diamonds’.
 It also requires the physical presence of buyers and the storage of considerable stock securely.

 It has some added disadvantages for rhino horn:

-• The value of the various types and qualities of rhino horn are not known so assembling the parcels will be problematic;
+• The value of the various types and qualities of rhino horn is not known so assembling the parcels will be problematic;

 • It will be difficult to determine from the results of each sale the demand for each type of horn, its price points and whether the preferences researchers have posited actually exist.